reinhake/minecraftServer2/README.md

 You should see it display as Active (running).
 All the parameters of the minecraft server are located at /opt/minecraft/server, so you can cd into it and change the parameters how you want.

 The server is setup to be managed by systemd meaning it wall automatically start back up if the server reboots.

+# Changing the Minecraft version
+This is made when Minecraft version 1.21.5 is the most current version.
+If you wish to use this deployment with the most current version, go to the [Minecraft Server](https://www.minecraft.net/en-us/download/server) page.
+There will be a link to download the .jar of the most recent version, right click and copy that link.

+In the startup.sh, go to line `23` and replace that link with the one you copied.
+Make sure to leave the `-O server.jar` at the end.

+This deployment only works with minecraft versions that are compatable with Java 21.